-Amarnath Yatra: Cloudburst near cave, some feared dead; rescue ops underway
+Amarnath Yatra: Cloudburst near cave, at least eight dead so far

 A cloudburst occurred near the cave of holy shrine of Amarnath in Jammu and Kashmir on Friday.
-Some people have been feared dead, however, there is no clarity as of now, said the Indo-Tibetan Border Police (ITBP), reported news agency ANI.
+At least eight people have been feared dead, reported news agency PTI quoting police officials.

-It was also known that some 'langars' at the shrine are affected by the cloudburst and chopper is rushed to rescue the injured.
+The cloudburst struck around 5.30 pm amid heavy rainfall, officials said.
+The gushing waters hit the base camp outside the shrine, damaging 25 tents and three community kitchens where the pilgrims are served food, they said.

-Meanwhile, rescue operations are underway by NDRF, SDRF and other associated agencies and further details awaited, said Joint Police Control Room, Pahalgam, as per ANI.
+Police and other civil administration have launched a rescue operation as some langars were affected by the gushing waters, the officials said.

 Water came from above the cave after heavy rains in the upper reaches.
 The rain has stopped for now, informed Indo-Tibetan Border Police (ITBP).